divinecuration/divinecuration.github.io/_posts/2020-05-11-the-public-real.md

 ---
 layout: post
+title: "Reflection II"
-title:  "The Real as an Optics of Value"
+subtitle:  "The Real as an Optics of Value"
 date: 2020-05-10 14:02:00
-categories: [thoughts, clippings]
+categories: [thoughts, clippings, reflections]
 ---

 In recent months Squarespace has been running an ad campaign riffing off the tagline "a website makes it real":